usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 ![Creating a branch](images/making-a-branch.png)

 This will not only create the branch for you, but it will also select it so that your changes will be committed to that branch, instead of the main one.
 Now, you can make a bunch of changes and they'll all be collected together.
-When the system builds previews for you, it'll know that you made the on a branch and it will build a version of the site that takes your branch's changes into account even.
+When the system builds previews for you, it'll know that you made them on a branch and it will build a version of the site that takes your branch's changes into account even.

 ### Selecting an existing branch